huggingface/blog/tf-xla-generate.md

 # framework that allows
 ```

-The basics of text generation, as you can see, straightforward to control.
+The basics of text generation, as you can see, are straightforward to control.
 However, there are many options
-not covered in the examples above, and we encourage you to read the
+not covered in the examples above, and it's encouraged to read the
 [documentation](https://huggingface.co/docs/transformers/main/en/main_classes/text_generation#transformers.generation_tf_utils.TFGenerationMixin.generate)
 for advanced use cases.
 Sadly, when you run `generate` with TensorFlow, you might notice that it takes a while to execute.